Follow Letter-join’s Lesson Planners for a whole school approach to handwriting

 Covers pre-cursive patterns and continuous cursive, lower case letters with or without lead-in lines.
 It starts with Getting Ready for Handwriting: warm-up exercises, sitting position and tripod pencil grip.
 At the end of this module children should be able to form and join all lowercase letters.

 Handwriting can be fun and using Letter-join can help reinforce handwriting with a variety of fresh activities.
-To support handwriting at school, pupils can also log into Letter-join at home, accessing all the resources including the touch-screen activities on iPads and tablets.
+To support handwriting at school, pupils can also log in to Letter-join at home, accessing all the resources including the touch-screen activities on iPads and tablets.

 KS1 is the time to introduce new letterforms (capital letters, numbers, the uses of printed letters and punctuation).
 Letter-join animates all of these to show the correct formation providing ready-made worksheets for labelling and form-filling using capital and printed letters.